ScarletxZ/personalFile/README.md

 My archives.
-Scripts here is free to use, this is just a little archive for what I want to write for.
+Do read the terms if you want to use the scripts that are provided here.